 From~\eqref{eq: error}, $A_{i,j}=1 \rightarrow E_{l,i,j} = \hat{V}_{l,j} - V_{l,i}$ and $A_{i,j}=0 \rightarrow E_{l,i,j}=0$.
 To quantify the maximum voltage deviation within each cluster and evaluate the quality of a given reduction, we define the maximum intra-cluster error (MICE) as

 Note that $\vec{e}_i$ represent the $i^{\rm th}$ standard basis vector.
-Using MICE as the measure of accuracy, we formulate the three-phase Opti-KRON problem, to find the assignment matrix that as follows.
+Using MICE as the measure of accuracy, we formulate the three-phase Opti-KRON problem to find the assignment matrix as follows.

-The objective function\eqref{eq: obj2} minimizes the sum MICE across all scenarios, while simultaneously minimizing the number of super-nodes.
+The objective function~\eqref{eq: obj2} minimizes the sum of MICE values across all scenarios, while simultaneously minimizing the number of super-nodes.
 The trade-off is tuned by the parameter $\alpha$.
 The KCL equation is enforced in~\eqref{eq: powerflow}.
 Voltage magnitude deviations are constrained in~\eqref{eq: v_abs} to lie within a tolerance~$\bar{E}$.
 Unique assignments are enforced by~\eqref{eq: assign_limit1} to ensure each reduced node maps to exactly one super-node.
 Equation~\eqref{eq: assign_limit2} allows assignments only to super-nodes.
-To keep the clusters connected,~\eqref{eq: assign_adj} restricts clustering to adjacent nodes through the adjacency matrix $\Lambda$, while~\eqref{eq: phase availability} enforces availability of phases of reduced nodes at super-nodes.
+To keep the clusters connected,~\eqref{eq: assign_adj} restricts clustering to adjacent nodes through the adjacency matrix $\Lambda$, while~\eqref{eq: phase availability} enforces availability of the reduced node phases at the super-nodes.
 The constraint~\eqref{eq: cutting plane} bounds the number of reduced nodes, to speed-up the solve times.
 Finally,~\eqref{eq :binary} declares all assignment variables as binary.